ph-u/agalony/README.md

 All source files in this repository are under Apache-2.0 License, the text of which can be found in the LICENSE file.

 ## Credits
+Please provide a **URL to this repository** in manuscripts to let others know how to reproduce your results.